 Website localization is the process of adapting an existing website to the target market’s language and culture.

-What Is website translation?
+What Is Website Translation?

 Website translation is the process of adapting your website’s existing written content into the language of your target market.

-What’s the difference?
+What’s the Difference?

 Besides translating texts, website localization has to reflect the audience’s culture in its content.
-It does this by fine-tuning a website’s images, graphics and overall design to make the target audience feel more at home.
+It does this by fine-tuning a website’s images, graphics, and overall design to make the target audience feel more at home.
 Understanding the difference between these terms is important because it will determine your project’s size and scope.

 In addition to working with translation agencies, during the website localization process, you may have to collaborate with companies that offer brand strategy services.
 That way, you can make sure that your brand successfully adapts to your target audiences’ culture.

 Translating a website to a high standard does come at a cost and you may be tempted to rely on machine translation tools to lower the price, however, this would be a mistake.
 Translation tools are far from accurate.